 The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
 School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
+A Recommendation for the Behavior Intervention Program applies when the student commits an offense for which a secondary student would receive a mandatory expulsion under School Board Policy 5006.

-Тур Type of Incident 1 st Consequence 2 nd Consequence 3 rd Consequence 4 th Consequence Subsequent Consequence Attendance Incidents ZL Class Cut (Skipping) A, K A, B, M \rightarrow ZM Tardiness, Habitual (5 in a marking period) A, B, H, I A, B, G, K A, B, G, M \longrightarrow ZV Truancy A, G A, B, G \longrightarrow ZG Leaving Campus Without Permission A, H, M A, B, H, V \longrightarrow ZU Out of Assigned Area Α, Ι A, B, K A, B, L A, B, M \longrightarrow Rule Violation Incidents ZE Dress Code Violation Α, Ι A, U A, T \longrightarrow ZB Cheating Major A, Z A, B, BB \longrightarrow ZP Detention - Unserved A, K A, B, M \longrightarrow ZS Unserved Saturday Detention A, V A, B, W \longrightarrow s ED Electronic Devices (offensive/unlawful use or publication) A, D, H, Z, LL, MM A, B, D, BB, NN, LL, MM A, B, D, II, KK, LL, MM → ZY Cell Phone Violation (punitive action begin on 2 nd offense) А, І A, D, J A, D, T
+Тур e of Inci ident 1 st Consequence 2 nd Consequence 3 rd Consequence 4 th Consequence Subsequent Consequence Attendance Incidents ZL Class Cut (Skipping) А, К A, B, M $\rightarrow$ ZM Tardiness, Habitual (5 in a marking period) A, B, H, I A, B, G, K A, B, G, M $\rightarrow$ ZV Truancy A, G A, B, G $\rightarrow$ ZG Leaving Campus Without Permission A, H, M A, B, H, V $\rightarrow$ ZU Out of Assigned Area A, I А, В, К A, B, L A, B, M $\rightarrow$ Rule Violation Incidents ZE Dress Code Violation A, I A, U Α, Τ $\rightarrow$ ZB Cheating Major A, Z A, B, BB $\longrightarrow$ ZP Detention - Unserved А, К A, B, M $\rightarrow$ ZS Unserved Saturday Detention A, V A, B, W $\rightarrow$ s ED Electronic Devices (offensive/unlawful use or publication) A, D, H, Z, LL, MM A, B, D, BB, NN, LL, MM A, B, D, II, KK, LL, MM $\rightarrow$ ZY Cell Phone Violation (punitive action begin on 2 nd offense) A, I A, D, J A, D, T $\rightarrow$

 Documentation in DMS and parent contact is required for all violations requiring administrative action.
 Identified schools will document on TERMS C26 Panel.
 Discipline for ESE/504 students with disabilities shall be in accordance with state and federal laws and School Board policies.